roitraining/ux-designers-training/devex-for-ux/labs/01-deploy-vms.md

 ### Delete the CLI and API Example VMs
 Use the GUI to delete the cli-example and api-example VMs.

-**BONUS:** Use the CLI to delete the cli-example, and a script to delete the api-example.
+**Bonus:** Use the CLI to delete the cli-example, and a script to delete the api-example.

 <!-- ------------------------ -->
 ## Deploy a Simple Web Application